 If you’re feeling confused or uncertain about your place in the world, a quiz might help you sort through complex feelings and relate them to your true identity.
-Gaining a better understanding of who you truly are is a process—a lifelong one, for most people, since we’re always growing and changing.
+Gaining a better understanding of who you truly are is a process—a lifelong one, for most people since we’re always growing and changing.
 There’s no one way to find out who you are, either, because humans are complex and have many facets.
-The ‘Who am I’ quiz, or personality quizzes, can be an interesting first step that may provide you with a jumping-off point for learning even more about yourself.
+The ‘Who am I’ quiz, or personality quiz, can be an interesting first step that may provide you with a jumping-off point for learning even more about yourself.
 The best person to help you learn more about yourself is you.
 ‘Who am I’ quizzes are simply personality quizzes you can take to learn about your general personality, strengths, and/or weaknesses.

-Based on your answer to the questions, they might tell you what you like, what you need, what you’re afraid of, what you’re good at, or what type of person you are.
-Of course, putting people into a fixed group based on a few responses to some basic questions will always be an oversimplification of complex individuals.
-Remember: The results of these quizzes generally aren’t scientific.
-They aren’t intended to act as a diagnosis, or to be information with which you make major life decisions.
+Based on your answer to the quiz questions, they might tell you what you like, what you need, what you’re afraid of, what you’re good at, or describe what type of person you are.
+Of course, putting people into a fixed group based on a few one word responses to some basic quiz questions will always oversimplify complex individuals.
+Remember: The results of a quiz generally isn't scientific.
+They aren’t intended to act as a diagnosis or to be information with which you make major life decisions.
 Instead, they’re simply meant to remove the guessing and give you a bit of insight into yourself.

-Making good decisions for yourself can be tricky without a strong awareness of who you are, which can be revealed by asking people how well do you know me questions.
+Making good decisions for yourself can be tricky without a strong awareness of who you are, which can be revealed by asking people 'how well do you know me' questions.
 Knowing this can help you build your life and be the person you truly want to be because you’ll have a better understanding of many different things about yourself and be able to make choices that align with your authentic self.
-You’ll also have a better chance of communicating your needs and desires to friends and family so that you can form trusting, lasting relationships.
+You’ll also have a better chance of communicating your needs and desires to friends and family so that you can continue to form trusting, lasting relationships.

 Knowing yourself can also increase your sense of self-confidence and self-esteem.
 Research suggests that high self-esteem predicts success and well-being in life domains such as relationships, work, fun, and health”.
 In other words, you may be able to see benefits in many areas of your life through increasing self-knowledge—and personality quizzes can be the first, small step on this important journey.

 There are lots of different personality quizzes out there of varying quality.
-They’re usually self-reported inventories, which means that you reflect on yourself and your tendencies in regard to the questions asked and respond honestly for the best results.
+They’re usually self-reported inventories, which means that you reflect on yourself and your tendencies in regards to the quiz questions asked and respond honestly for the best results.
 Here are a few that are the most popular.

 The Myers-Briggs Typology Index (MBTI)

 Depending on your answers, the first letter will either be I for introvert or E for extrovert, referring to how you interact with others and recharge.
 The second will be N for intuitive or S for sensing, referring to how you take in information and make decisions.
 The third letter will be T for thinking or F for feeling, referring to which function tends to be more dominant in your life.
 The fourth will be J for judging or P for prospecting, referring to how much flexibility you prefer to have in different situations.
-The information created from this test can provide a wide range of interpretations ranging from how funny you are, the career you’re most likely to pick, to your typical social preferences and how you show your love.
+The information created from this quiz can provide a wide range of interpretations ranging from how funny you are, the career you’re most likely to pick, to your typical social preferences and how you show your love.

 The Enneagram was devised by Oscar Ichazo.
-He was influenced by a number of ancient wisdom traditions as well as extensive travels and related cultural experiences, and he eventually created the test in the 1970s.
-The test is free and takes about 12 minutes to complete.
+He was influenced by a number of ancient wisdom traditions as well as extensive travels and related cultural experiences, and he eventually created the quiz in the 1970s.
 It’s also composed of questions that will ask you to rate how strongly you agree or disagree with different statements.
 Your result will be one of nine personality types, identified by a number that corresponds to a title (“1: The Reformer”, “2: The Helper”, “3: The Achiever”, etc.) and a personality overview.
-Some people find the Enneagram test useful because it highlights each type's key fears and challenges and offers ideas for ways to grow.
+Some people find the Enneagram quiz useful because it highlights each type's key fears and challenges and offers ideas for ways to grow.

-This test is based on positive psychology principles, a field that has experienced significant growth in recent years.
-Similar to the other tests mentioned here, it will ask where you fall on the spectrum of “strongly agree” to “strongly disagree” for different questions.
-The test is free and takes about 20 minutes.
+This quiz is based on positive psychology principles, a field that has experienced significant growth in recent years.
+Similar to the other quizzes mentioned here, it will ask where you fall on the spectrum of “strongly agree” to “strongly disagree” for different quiz questions.
 Unlike the MBTI and the Enneagram, however, the results of this test won’t be a single personality type or category.
 Instead, it will identify your unique grouping of five top strengths.
 Examples include “Problem Solver”, “Time Keeper”, “Self Believer”, and “Analyst”.
-This test is used widely in professional development settings because for each strength, you can find out how to develop it further, what to watch out for, what careers you might be best suited for, and more.
+This quiz is used widely in professional development settings because for each strength, you can find out how to develop it further, what to watch out for, what careers you might be best suited for, and more.

 Other Ways To Learn More About Yourself